United States Pet Market Size and Share

 Recent Industry Developments

-• May 2025: Mars Incorporated opened a USD 450 million Royal Canin plant in Ohio, which produces diets for approximately 4 million pets annually.
+• May 2025: Mars, Incorporated opened a USD 450 million Royal Canin plant in Ohio, which produces diets for approximately 4 million pets annually.
 The added capacity shortens lead times for veterinary-recommended formulas, supporting the scale-up of fresh food and improving mid-Western cold-chain availability.

 • February 2025: Colgate-Palmolive acquired Care TopCo Pty Ltd, owner of the Prime100 fresh-pet-food line, to expand Hill’s Pet Nutrition into refrigerated meals.
 The move pushes mainstream vet-endorsed brands into the fresh segment, accelerating category blurring between therapeutic and everyday diets.

-• November 2024: General Mills finalized its USD 1.45 billion purchase of Whitebridge Pet Brands, adding Tiki Pets and Cloud Star treats to the Blue Buffalo franchise.
+• November 2024: General Mills Inc. finalized its USD 1.45 billion purchase of Whitebridge Pet Brands, adding Tiki Pets and Cloud Star treats to the Blue Buffalo franchise.
 Portfolio expansion strengthens General Mills’ cat presence and raises innovation stakes in functional treats, spurring faster SKU rotation at specialty retail.

-• January 2024: The Association of American Feed Control Officials (AAFCO) has approved Ÿnsect’s dried mealworm meal for use in United States pet foods, marking the first nationwide green light for insect protein.
+• January 2024: The Association of American Feed Control Officials (AAFCO) has approved Ÿnsect’s dried mealworm meal for use in the United States pet foods, marking the first nationwide green light for insect protein.
 Regulatory clearance de-risks alternative proteins, opening supply options that can ease pressure on traditional animal and plant sources.

 1. Introduction